 Can you look in the mirror and say “I love you” to yourself and genuinely mean it?

-More to the point can you do it without cringing or feeling silly.
+More to the point can you do it without cringing or feeling silly?
 Part of the reason we cringe is due to misconceptions about self-love.
-We feel silly because we have been lead to believe that loving yourself is a bad thing.
+We feel silly because we have been led to believe that loving yourself is a bad thing.

-Let’s look at some of the damaging misconceptions that hold us back when it comes to loving ourselves.
+Let’s look at 6 damaging misconceptions about self-love that hold us back when it comes to loving ourselves.

 1. It’s selfish